|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 2 teaspoons kosher (or other non-iodized salt)
+- 2 teaspoons kosher salt (or other non-iodized salt)

 Wash the green beans and snap off the stem ends and tips.

-Place a clean glass quart jar on its side (it is not necessary to sterilize the jar for this recipe; just make sure it is very clean).
-It's easier to get the green beans to line up straight if you start out with the jar on its side rather than loading the beans in from above.
-Pack the beans in so tightly that it is impossible to squeeze in even one more bean.
+Place a clean glass quart jar on its side.
+(It's easier to get the green beans to line up straight if you start out with the jar on its side rather than loading the beans in from above.)
+Pack the beans in tightly until there is no room for one more bean.
 The green beans will shrink a bit as they ferment, but packing them in tightly ensures that they will stay immersed in the brine and not float up out of it.

 Once the jar is full, set it upright.
 Pour the salt brine over the green beans.
 They must be completely covered by the brine.
 Cover the jar loosely with a lid.

 Place the jar on a small plate to catch the overflow that may happen during active fermentation.
-Leave the jar at room temperature for 24 - 48 hours.
+Leave the jar at room temperature for 24 to 48 hours.

 After the first 24 hours, remove the lid and check on your ferment.
 You should start to see some bubbles and it will begin to develop a mild, refreshingly sour smell (like a light version of sauerkraut).

-Once you see and smell signs that the green beans are actively fermenting, transfer the jar to the door of your refrigerator.
-This is the warmest part of your refrigerator but still cooler than room temperature - perfect for your green beans to keep slowly fermenting.
+Once you see and smell the signs that the green beans are actively fermenting, transfer the jar to the door of your refrigerator.
+This is the warmest part of your refrigerator but still cooler than room temperature, perfect for your green beans to continue to slowly ferment.